Healthcare integration

 How we work (so you don’t inherit a mess)

 We keep it senior-led and practical: establish the integration truth, tighten the contracts, stabilise the operational surface, and leave behind artefacts your team can run without us.
-This avoids “hero integration” where only one person understands the moving parts.
+The goal is not dependency on JTX.
+The goal is a delivery position that is clearer, safer, and easier for your team to own after go-live.

 FAQs